Hans Hermes: Career

 Hans Hermes was a pioneer of the Turing machine as the central concept of predictability.
 In 1937, Hermes reported under the title Definite terms and predictable numbers an article about the Turing machine, which still adheres closely to Turing ideas, but doesn't contain the concepts of the universal machine and the decision problem.

 In 1952, he published together with Heinrich Scholz, an encyclopedia, which has significantly promoted the development of mathematical logic in Germany.

-In 1953, he took over management of the influential Institute for Mathematical logic and basic research at the University of Münster, from Heinrich Scholz.
+In 1953, he took over management of the Institute for Mathematical logic and basic research at the University of Münster, from Heinrich Scholz.
 Under his leadership, the Institute became a noted centre for attracting young researchers, both within the Federal Republic but also abroad.
 With Hermes there, among others, were Wilhelm Ackermann and Gisbert Hasenjaeger.
 In 1966, he accepted an appointment to the newly established Chair of Mathematical Logic and the Foundations of Mathematics at the University of Freiburg and began to build an eponymous department at the Mathematical Institute, becoming Professor Emeritus there in 1977.

 In 1954, Hermes produced an informal proof, that the possibilities of programmable eigenvalues include the predictable functions, so the calculating machines have the same cardinality as Turing machines re:Turing completeness.

-Hermes textbook's, as well as his scientific work, persuaded Heinz-Dieter Ebbinghaus to note the originality, accuracy and intuitive clarity of his textbooks.
-He was also an outstanding academic teacher who knew how to convey difficult issues and complicated proofs and make them extremely understandable.
+Hermes' textbooks, as well as his scientific work, persuaded Heinz-Dieter Ebbinghaus to note the originality, accuracy and intuitive clarity of his work.

 Hermes was also worked on the compilation and publication of the papers of Gottlob Frege, already begun by Scholz.
 In 1962, he was one of the founding members of the German Association for mathematical logic and for basic research of the exact sciences (DVMLG).
 In 1950, he was with Arnold Schmidt and Jürgen von Kempski, co-founder of the Archive for Mathematical Logic and Foundations of Mathematics.
 In 1967, he became a member of the Heidelberg Academy of Sciences.